shmcfarl/calisti_workshop/03-traffic.md

 ![circuit 4](images/breaker_5.png)

-To remove circuit breaking select the Delete icon in the top of the CIRCUIT BREAKER page.
+To remove circuit breaking select the Delete icon in the top of the "CIRCUIT BREAKER" entry.

 ![circuit 5](images/breaker_6.png)